Benedictine San Pietro Cloisters

 How to visit

-Possibility of free or Look at guided tour.
+Possibility of free or guided tour.
 Last entrance with free tour 30 minutes before the closing time; last entrance with guided tour 45 minutes before the closing time.
 For both tours is the possibility of online reservation at Vivaticket or directly on the spot subject to availability (maximum 15 people at a time).

 March 11 - April 25, 2024